smokeml/smokeml.github.io/icseae.md

 ```

 From the output screen, you can find that Saber takes around **63.5** seconds for analyzing Tmux.
-It reports 6 memory leaks and all of them are false positives after a closely inspection.
+It reports six memory leaks and all of them are false positives after a closely inspection.

 For a visualized bug report:
 [tmux-saber-pinpoint-report](http://ec2-54-185-211-230.us-west-2.compute.amazonaws.com:40080/online_report/#5a71a071fc7ce622fb0f1173)